 The current format of the World Cup sees 32 finalists take part in the competition but that was not always the case and, indeed, will not always be.

-Just 13 teams competed in the first World Cup and that number expanded to 16 from 1934 to 1978 (with some exceptions).
+Just 13 teams competed in the first World Cup and that number was raised to 16 from 1934 to 1978 (with some exceptions).

 In 1982, the World Cup expanded to include eight more teams, bringing the total number of participants to 24.

 The format we are familiar with today - 32 teams - was first introduced in the 1998 World Cup in France.

 That is set to change, however, with FIFA confirming that the 2026 World Cup will feature 48 finalists - a remarkable increase of 16 teams.